All fields are required

 If you feel ill or think might have consumed the recalled products, we recommend you contact your health care specialist as soon as possible.
 Remember, early medical intervention can help reduce the risk of severe illness and long-term complications.

 Salmonella infections can cause vomiting, diarrhea, and abdominal pain.
 Some of those who are infected may have a fever as well.
 The symptoms can start between 6-72 hours after the infection.
 The diarrhea can be severe.
 Most patients will recover from the disease within 4-7 days without any need for antibiotics.
 The infection can cause complications in older people, children, pregnant women and those with compromised immune system.
-Hospitalization may also be required in some cases.
+Hospitalization may also be required in some cases in this Salmonella Egg Outbreak.

 By: Pooja Sharma, Contributing Writer (Non-Lawyer)